How to Invest in Dogecoin (2025) - Investment Guide

 Unlike Bitcoin, Dogecoin:

-If you'd mined a few million Dogecoin when it first came out, you'd have a nice chunk of value now (and it's probably going to grow in value in the future), but the days of 10000% returns may be gone.
-Instead, the most important part of Dogecoin is probably how it will be used in the future: as a transfer mechanism, especially for things like small or recurring payments.
+If you'd mined a few million Dogecoin when it first came out, you'd have a nice chunk of value now (and it may grow further), but the era of 10,000%+ returns is unlikely to repeat.
+The most important question is how Dogecoin might be used in the future: primarily as a transfer mechanism for small or recurring payments.

 Should Value Investors Play with Dogecoin